obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 Congratulations, ride safe, and have fun!

 If you liked my terrible pictures, here's [the entire album](https://picasaweb.google.com/114793537781613459114/TU250xKickstart?authuser=0&authkey=Gv1sRgCNfes67A1oXvdg&feat=directlink).
-If you wanted to read more about the mods I've done on Tux, check out my [motorcycle projects page](/projects/motorcycle).
+If you wanted to read more about the mods I've done on Tux, check out my [motorcycle projects page](/projects/motorcycle/).

+<iframe width="560" height="315" src="//www.youtube.com/embed/g_86y2nkG1A" frameborder="0" allowfullscreen></iframe>

 ## Changelog